- Twin sharing accommodation with Breakfast plan in Kathmandu at 3-star hotel

 Climbing uphill, you reach Salleri.
 You then head towards Sirdibas and then continue walking to Philim.
 From Sirdibas, you will see the stunning view of Shringi Himal.
 On the way, there is a suspension bridge which you will enjoy crossing because it is long.
 Walking further, you will reach Ekle Bhatti, a village and pass through a bamboo forest, you will also pass by waterfalls, walk in the valley, reach a village called Pewa and before you reach Deng, there is a stream.

-After breakfast, you will start the trek and cross the Honang River.
+After breakfast, you will start the trek and cross the Hinang River.
 You will walk through Lho Gaon, a village, from where you can get a good view of Mt Manaslu (8156m).
-From this village, you head to Shyala through the pine and rhododendron forest, yak pasture, and stone houses.
-Also, you walk on the lateral moraine of the Pungen Glacier; you reach this before you are in the most beautiful village of Manaslu.
+From this village, you head to Syalagaon through the pine and rhododendron forest, yak pasture, and stone houses.
+Also, you walk on the lateral moraine of the Punggen Glacier; you reach this before you are in the most beautiful village of Manaslu, Samagaon.

 Acclimatization means an adaptation for tomorrow’s higher altitude.
-For the ultimate view of the mountains, head to the Birendra Tal, a lake or Anie Gompa, a monastery or take a hike to the Manaslu Base Camp.
+For the ultimate view of the mountains, head to the Birendra Tal, a lake or Punggen Gumba, a monastery or take a hike to the Manaslu Base Camp.
 From there, the view of the mountain is impressive, and you will see a 180-degree view of the mountains.

 Today is an easy trek, and the trekking trail runs by the Marsayangdi River and passes through the bamboo forest.
 It also takes you to a monastery in Thonje and crosses the Marsayangdi River.
 From this trekking trail, you will see the spectacular view of Mt Manaslu (8156m), you cross a Mani wall, and you arrive in Tal.